jetbrains-academy/data-visualization-course/2_1_bar_and_pie_charts_seaborn/1_theory/1_countplot/task.md

 ## Goal

-The main goal of the lesson is to **plot the descriptive statistics about different game platforms and global sales**:
+The main goal of this lesson is to **plot descriptive statistics about different game platforms and their global sales**:
 1. Number of different platforms
 2. Total global sales per platform
 3. Total sales per decade for each region

-Seaborn doesn't allow plotting pie charts, so the lesson will be focused only on building bar charts.
+Seaborn doesn't support plotting pie charts, so this lesson will focus exclusively on building bar charts.
 If you want to learn how to plot a pie chart, please see [the Matplotlib lesson](course://2_2_bar_and_pie_charts_matplotlib/1_theory/1_countplot).

 ## Theory

-In Seaborn there is one universal function that can build almost any kind of categorical plot:
+In Seaborn, there is a universal function that can build almost any kind of categorical plot:
 [`catplot`](https://seaborn.pydata.org/generated/seaborn.catplot.html).
-As [`relplot`](https://seaborn.pydata.org/generated/seaborn.relplot.html), it accepts special argument, `kind`, that defines which type of plot will be built.
+Similar to [`relplot`](https://seaborn.pydata.org/generated/seaborn.relplot.html), it accepts a special argument, `kind`, which defines the type of plot to be built.

 In this section, we will focus on two kinds of categorical plots:
-1. `bar`: it can plot general purpose bar charts
+1. `bar`: Used to create general-purpose bar charts
-2. `count`: it can plot a special form of a bar chart called **count plot**, where y-axis represents number of observations for each category.
+2. `count`: Used to create a special type of bar chart called a **count plot**, where the y-axis represents the number of observations for each category

-As other Seaborn functions, `catplot` accepts three main arguments: `data`, `x` and `y`.
+Like other Seaborn functions, `catplot` accepts three main arguments: `data`, `x`, and `y`.
 We described them in detail in the
 "[Line and Scatter Plots](course://1_1_line_and_scatter_plots_seaborn/1_theory/1_relplot_scatter)" section.

 ## Task

 Use the `catplot` function to build a simple count plot.
-Pass `games` there as the data, `platform` as the x-axis, and `count` as the kind.
+Pass `games` as the data, `platform` as the x-axis, and `count` as the kind.

-Note that we preprocessed the data for you.
-To learn how we do it, please see the corresponding hint below.
+Note that we have preprocessed the data for you.
+To learn how we did this, please see the corresponding hint below.

 ## Hints
 <div class="hint" title="How to run the code?">